 The Hunger Coalition is a 501(c) 3 non-profit organization.
 Federal Tax ID # 72-1582755.

-Summer Food Program – Serving free hot breakfasts and lunches to children under 18 during the summertime.
+- Summer Food Program – Serving free lunches to children under 18 during the summertime.

 Food Assistance Outside the Wood River Valley Our food assistance programs are available to anyone in Blaine County facing hunger and unable to make ends meet.
 While the needs of those outside Blaine County are important to us, we ask they access the social service agencies and community organizations in their counties.